uspki/policies/certificate-policy.md

 - Section 3.2.2.4.7 DNS Change
 - Section 3.2.2.4.10 TLS Using a Random Number

-Wildcard FQDNs are not allowed to be validated using Section 3.2.2.4.6 Agreed Upon Change to Website or Section 3.2.2.4.10 TLS Using a Random Number.
-All wildcard domain names included in a certificate shall require validation by either Section 3.2.2.4.7 DNS Change, or Section 3.2.2.4.5 Domain Authorization Document signed by the Domain Contact authorizing the issuing of a certificate to include the wildcard FQDN.
+Wildcard FQDNs are not allowed to be validated using section 3.2.2.4.6 Agreed Upon Change to Website or section 3.2.2.4.10 TLS Using a Random Number.
+All wildcard domain names included in a certificate shall require validation by either section 3.2.2.4.7 DNS Change, or section 3.2.2.4.5 Domain Authorization Document signed by the Domain Contact authorizing the issuing of a certificate to include the wildcard FQDN.

 CAs shall maintain a record of which domain validation method, including the relevant Baseline Requirements version number, was used to validate each domain in a certificate.

 Completed confirmations of Applicant authority may be valid for the issuance of multiple certificates over time.
-In all cases, the confirmation shall have been completed within the time period specified in Section 4.2.1 of this policy prior to certificate issuance.
+In all cases, the confirmation shall have been completed within the time period specified in section 4.2.1 of this policy prior to certificate issuance.

 For purposes of domain validation, the term Applicant includes the Applicant's U.S. Government Department, Agency, Commission, component, or other organizational unit defined in United States Code.